 It is estimated by the National Institute on Drug Abuse that as many as 80 percent of women who are currently seeking treatment for addiction have a history of trauma.
 This number is only based on women that are seeking treatment, and of those women, those who report it – the number could very easily be higher than 80 percent.

-Whether consciously or unconsciously, those suffering from trauma often self-medicate with drugs and alcohol to attempt to numb the pain or forget what happened.
+Whether consciously or unconsciously, those suffering from trauma often self-medicate with drugs and alcohol to attempt to numb the pain, deal with survivor’s guilt, or forget what happened.
 As they start requiring more and more of a substance to experience the same effects, it can lead to a full-blown addiction.

 Some people may not know that they are suffering from PTSD, especially if they are unaware or in denial of the impact that the traumatic event has had on them.